 A four-week online course offering a truly transformational professional learning and development experience.

-Working with like-minded and like-hearted women in a safe, supportive and courageous environment, we will explore - and overcome - that most pervasive and debilitating phenomenon impacting so many women in the modern workplace: Imposter Syndrome.
+Working with like-minded and like-hearted men and women in a safe, supportive and courageous environment, we will explore - and share ways of overcoming - the pervasive, debilitating and costly phenomenon: Imposter Syndrome.

 What is Imposter Syndrome?

 Imposter Syndrome is a term coined by Oberlin psychologists Pauline Clance and Suzanne Imes in the late 1970s to describe a set of beliefs that has us feeling we are frauds, we are in some way lacking or unworthy, we don’t deserve our successes and/or it’s only a matter of time before we’re “found out”.

-Research shows that although Imposter Syndrome is experienced by men, it is particularly prevalent among women with over 70% of us experiencing 'imposter symptoms' during, and in many cases throughout, our careers.
+Research shows that although Imposter Syndrome is experienced by both men and women, it is particularly prevalent among women with over 70% of us experiencing 'imposter symptoms' during, and in many cases throughout, our careers.